spuzi/machine_learning_training/developing_llm_applications_with_langchain/loading_and_preparing_external_data_for_chatbots/Splitting external data for retrieval.md

 It is often the case of experimenting with multiple methods, and seeing which one strikes the right balance between retaining sufficient context and managing chunk size.

 We will compare **two document splitting** methods from LangChain:
-- **CharacterTextSplitting** splits text based on a specific separator, looking at individual characters
+- **CharacterTextSplitting** splits text based on a specific separator, looking at individual characters.
 - **RecursiveCharacterTextSplitter** attempts to split by several characters recursively until the chunks fall within the specified chunk size.

 There are many other methods that use natural language processing to infer meaning and split appropriately.
 Optimizing this is an active area of research.